vulture-boy/castlevaniaRedrawn/README.md

-__RETRO REDRAWN - Base Redrawn Canvas__
+__RETRO REDRAWN - Castlevania Redrawn__

+Repository for the Castlevania Redrawn project.
-Originally programmed by Jerky (@Hyperjerk) for the Retro Redrawn Kanto and Johto projects, this Base Redrawn Canvas is the base code for setting up a Redrawn project for the Retro Redrawn team.
+The base was originally programmed by Jerky (@Hyperjerk) for the Retro Redrawn Kanto and Johto projects.

 https://retroredrawn.com/